mixpanel/docs/pages/docs/features/advanced.md

 Move helps teams organize their work and easily replicate Boards across projects and organizations.
 Using Move, you can find a Board you want to copy, duplicate it, and move it to a different project.

-Let’s take an example situation:
+Let's take an example situation:

 1. An organization has Project A and Project B that support different products and teams within the organization.
 2. Team A has some fantastic Boards that have been well received by leadership, executives, and investors.
 3. Team B would like to replicate these reports without having to build them all from scratch.

 This is where Move comes in.
-With the right permissions, Team A can move copies of their Boards to Team B’s project, allowing Team B to fill in their events and be up and running quickly.
+With the right permissions, Team A can move copies of their Boards to Team B's project, allowing Team B to fill in their events and be up and running quickly.

 ### Turning Move Off and On